-Remember, tattoo is nothing but an artistic piece of wound.
+Remember, a tattoo is nothing but an artistic piece of the wound.
 You have to take special care of it for your own health issues.
-Without that care you can face serious difficulties like dripping tattoo, faded tattoo etc. If you consider health issues those are itching, scabbing even skin infection.
+Without that care, you can face serious difficulties like a dripping tattoos, faded tattoo etc. If you consider health issues those are itching, scabbing even skin infection.
 So it is a must to put some effort for the aftercare of your tattoo.
 The tattoo parlor will cover the freshly done tattoo with a bandage.
 It will be discarded after a few hours and then your skin gets to the most vulnerable stage.
 As soon as you get rid of the bandage wash the tattoo area with antibacterial soap and put on a thin layer of ointment or balm.
 Be very careful not to clog the pores of the healing which will delay the healing process.
 You have to continue this practice for the first 7-10 days.
 After the tattoo area is healed lotion or moisturizer are used.
 It takes about four to six weeks for healing a tattoo.

 In between the worst thing you can do is letting it dry out.
 Even the dermatologists strictly suggest to keep the tattoo hydrated.
 This reduced the risk of scabbing as well as the ink leaking or the ‘Oozing tattoo’.
 After all these there should be none to ignore the aftercare of tattoos.
 Rather investment on the aftercare will help you to keep this lifelong partner more vibrant.

 The best of products of their type: